CC-Hive/Toetle/README.md

 # Why make this?
 Because HowlCI doesn't have a turtle API and Hive probably will need one.

-# TODO and Notes Regarding Imlementation
+# TODO and Notes Regarding Implementation
 * All toetle specific stuff should be in turtle.toetle where both turtle and toetle are tables.
 Other than the toetle subtable the turtle table should have the same keys/indexes as the vanilla turtle API.
 * Functions in the turtle API returns an entry from their responce list.
 * Have a random mode?
 Entries in the list are returned randomly instead of in sequence?